 H1B Grace Period after Layoffs - Approved I-140, Severance Pay

-If H1B or L1 visa holders are laid off, fired, or terminated from their job, either voluntarily or involuntarily or due to massive job cuts, USCIS immigration policy allows a consecutive 60 calender days grace period, presuming that you have a valid I-94 document.
+If H1B or L1 visa holders are laid off, fired, or terminated from their job, either voluntarily or involuntarily or due to massive job cuts, USCIS immigration policy allows a consecutive 60 calendar days grace period, assuming that you have a valid I-94 document.

-There are several if's and but's when it comes to finding a loophole in this situation as no one wants to leave the country.
+There are several ifs and buts when it comes to finding a loophole in this situation, as no one wants to leave the country unplanned.
 But the formula is simple, the H1B maximum grace period is 60 days, and it starts the day after termination of employment, which is typically determined based on the last day for which a salary or wage is paid.
-The severance scenario might vary a little though which we will discuss in detail shortly.
+The severance scenario might vary a little which I will explain shortly.

-Do not trust anyone if someone is giving you any dissimilar information, except a lawyer (or the USCIS website itself) whom you can trust.
+Do not trust anyone if someone is giving you any dissimilar information, except a lawyer or the USCIS website itself.
 Remember that you can always look for a sponsor from your home country and come back anytime, instead of jeopardizing your whole situation.
 Going back to your home country is not the end of the world.

 According to U.S. immigration law, H1B workers are permitted a 60-day grace period after the termination of their employment to either find a new job and transfer their H1B visa to the new employer, or you can file a change of status to H4, L2, B1/B2, or F1 visa, the situation would vary case to case, or depart to your home country.